 Mushroom Stock Concentrate

 Not included in your delivery

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Dice sweet potato into ½-inch pieces.
 Trim and thinly slice scallions, separating whites from greens.
 Peel and mince or grate garlic.

-• Toss sweet potato on one side of a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack 11 minutes (you’ll add more to the sheet then).
+• Toss sweet potato on one side of a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack until browned and tender, 20-22 minutes (you’ll add more to the sheet after 11 minutes).

 • While sweet potato roasts, using a rolling pin or heavy-bottomed pan, crush peppercorns inside packet of Steak Spice. • Pat pork* dry with paper towels and season all over with 1½ tsp Steak Spice (all for 4 servings), a big pinch of salt, and pepper. • Heat a drizzle of oil in a large pan over medium heat.
 Add pork and sear, turning occasionally, until browned all over, 4-8 minutes.
 Turn off heat; transfer to a plate.
 Wipe out pan.